 First I decreased the ginger a bit, then added extra garlic and shallots.
-I used dark soy sauce in lieu of light, increased the vinegar but used rice vinegar in lieu of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil and added fish sauce, toasted sesame oil, honey, and crushed red chile pepper.
-I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on aka minced enough.
+I used dark soy sauce in lieu of light, increased the vinegar but used rice vinegar in lieu of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil and added fish sauce, toasted sesame oil, honey, and red chile pepper flakes I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on aka minced enough.

 According to my tasters, this is the freshest, most wonderful version they’ve had (well, they’ve never had David’s, so I take it with a grain of salt).
 Seconds and thirds were requested – clean plates all around.
 I ate a whole half pound of it last night.
 When tasters found out, I was scolded for not sharing.
 Two friends asked me to make this for a party they’re having next weekend “….lots of it. ”

 I’d say it was a success.
 Please make this, then tell me what you think!